 Once you identify areas that need improvement you need to find the time to do something for yourself every day (even if it is small, like going for a 10 minute walk at lunch).
 Having things you enjoy doing outside of work will not only help you bring down your stress levels, but can help you find joy in your job again.

-To listen to our podcast episode about Burnout in the Workplace, click the banner.
+Want to learn more?
+Listen to our podcast episode about Burnout in the Workplace, click the banner below.

 Click the banner below to learn more about burnout and to get your copy of our Stress vs. Burnout infographic.